The Pattern-Breaking Guide to Fighting Depression

 - "Nothing I do is ever good enough"

-- Your standards are tools to help, not weapons to harm
+- Your standards exist to help, not to punish

-- Set "minimum viable" daily goals (shower, one task, 10-minute walk)
+- Set a "minimum viable" daily goal: shower, one task, 10-minute walk

 - Write down three things you handled adequately today

-- Ask: "What would I tell a dear friend in this situation?"
+- Ask yourself: "What would I tell a friend in this situation?"

 The Helper's Depleted Well